 1 tablespoon of, honey or maple syrup, or a dash of fruit cordial.

 For greater quantity, simply increase the volume as necessary.
-I usually make 2 litres.
+I usually make 2 litres as this is the capacity of my pack's water bladder.

 This mix / ratio is also suitable for runs up to 2 hours in duration.
 For longer endurance sessions, where you might need more energy, additional carbohydrate may be required.
 We will not deal with that issue in this article.